aollivierre/PowerShell-Youtube-dl/README.md

 2. Download the release .zip file and extract it to a folder.
 3. Run the 'Installer' shortcut located in the `\install` folder (or run the the script with the 'Youtube-dl - Portable Version' shortcut, navigate to the settings menu, and choose the "Install script to:" option).

 A desktop shortcut and a Start Menu shortcut will then be created.
 Run either of those to use the script.
+The install location is `C:\Users\%USERNAME%\Scripts\Youtube-dl`.

 #